Shungudzo

 Alexandra Shungudzo Govere, better known as Shungudzo, is a Zimbabwean-American singer and reality television personality.
 She first attracted media attention by being the first black female gymnast to represent Zimbabwe in artistic gymnastics at the 1999 All-Africa Games, and later by co-founding the Kijana Project, which provides relief for AIDS orphans.
 She later gained wide media attention as a cast member on the 2011 season of The Real World: San Diego.

 Early life

-Alexandra Govere was born in the United States and grew up in Zimbabwe, in a rural village that was home to straw-covered mud huts, and did not have electricity or running water.
+Alexandra Govere was born in the United States and grew up in a rural village in Zimbabwe that was home to straw-covered mud huts, and did not have electricity or running water.
 She is of Zimbabwean, French, and Amerindian descent.
-Her family eventually relocated to California, and as of the early 2000s, she was living in Oregon.
+As of the 1990’s, she was living in Oregon.

 Career

 Ballet, gymnastics and education

 Govere practiced dancing and ballet, and according to her, became the first female of color to be on the Zimbabwe National Gymnastics Team at age 9.
 Her parents, both of whom are college graduates, encouraged her in her studies as well.
 She studied calculus at age 10, and finished high school by 14.
 She later attended Stanford University, where she studied civil engineering.

 Govere was the first black female artistic gymnast to represent Zimbabwe at the 1999 All-Africa Games in Johannesburg.
 She was also the youngest member of the 162-member team.